-These drool-worthy Instant Pot refried beans will have you so deeply hooked on their flavor; you will never look at canned versions ever again.
-What’s more, our flavorful and creamy recipe here at The Spicy Apron is easy to make, prepping your beans in record time.
+These drool-worthy Instant Pot refried beans will have you hooked.
+You will never look at canned versions ever again.
+This creamy and flavorful recipe is easy to make in record time thanks to the electric pressure cooker.

-Our Instant Pot refried beans recipe makes moot the need to soak beans first.
-Boiling your beans in a pressure cooker is the fastest and easiest method of making refried beans.
+Nope!
+That’s the beauty of this Instant Pot refried beans recipe!
+You do not need to soak them first.
 Take advantage of the Instant Pot no soak beans method and have your beans ready for frying in 45 minutes.
 That said, some people prefer to soak the beans ahead of time, which also works well.

 Watch the FULL video tutorial here on my YouTube Channel